Skip to main content

 If it is, the next step is a Statement of Work generated from your scorecard answers.
 No sales call, no pressure.
 If it is not, the report says so directly, and you have spent three minutes finding out rather than three months.

 The practices that break the billable-hour ceiling do not do it by working harder on their own.
 They do it by putting the right machine behind the work they already do world-class.
-Thirty days to live.
+Ninety days to live.
 Owned from day one.
 Built on the Growth Infrastructure Method.

 Jan Potgieter